izaart95-jpg/moonlight-android-controls/README.md

 Moonlight for Android will allow you to stream your full collection of games from your Windows PC to your Android device, whether in your own home or over the internet.

+This fork adds custom controls which can be configured using json from pojavlauncher / mojolauncher

 Moonlight also has a [PC client](https://github.com/moonlight-stream/moonlight-qt) and [iOS/tvOS client](https://github.com/moonlight-stream/moonlight-ios).